rennrennrenn/bachelor-backlog/README.md

 <h1 align="center">Bachelor Project Backlog</h1>

-#Description
+# Description
-Here you will find the Kanban of my bachelor project.
-Just click on Projekts and you will find the Bachlog.
+Here you will find the Kanban of my bachelor project. /n Just click on Projekts and you will find the Bachlog.